Get instant property alerts for www.condosandhomesmiami.comGet the MoveTo App

 Some of the things we talk about may seem like common sense, however, they are very important and should not be overlooked.
-Ask a friend or your next door neighbor that is visiting you to go through the house, and tell you what they see.
+Ask a friend or the next door neighbor that is visiting you to go through the house, and tell you what they see.
 Don’t get offensive, just listen and take notes and then just do it.
 The better your home shows the faster you will sell it and sooner you will be enjoying your new place.

 1. Remove clutter from counters and every room and closets.
 Get rid of all those stacks of newspapers and magazines you have been saving, and put away most of your small decorative items.
 Remove excess furniture and either store it offsite or sell it if you do not intend to take it with you, pack up remove out-of-season clothing items that are cramping closet space.
 Don’t forget to clean out the garage, too.